 My Own Memories of the Prank From 1999

-I distinctly remember reading the Yoshi prank in that April 1999 issue of Nintendo Power at the time.
+I distinctly remember reading the Yoshi prank in that April 1999 issue of Expert Gamer at the time (albeit I concede I forgot that I read it in Expert Gamer).
 Like many unfounded accounts of Pokémon Red and Blue, it was the kind of thing that I would have wanted to be true, but I knew deep down that it was not.
-For that reason, I think I came around to the idea that it was not true even before seeing Nintendo Power’s admission.
+For that reason, I think I came around to the idea that it was not true even before seeing Expert Gamer’s admission.
 I certainly did not ask an of my classmates who had Pokémon Blue (I only had Red at the time) to trade a Dratini to me.

-(Furthermore, despite some accounts suggesting otherwise, I doubt that many players went so far as to actually try to obtain Yoshi.)
+(Furthermore, despite some accounts suggesting otherwise, I doubt that many players went so far as to actually try to obtain Yoshi.
+Note: The linked article erred in stating that Nintendo Power published a version of the Dragonite-Yoshi joke, albeit it did publish a separate April Fools evolution joke.)

 My classmates and I had previously speculated that Yoshi was a Pokémon, with the main Pokémon-rumor source of the bunch saying so outright.
 With that being said, I was the only person who read game magazines.
 For that reason, the Yoshi April Fools prank did not catch in in my class.

 I always remembered the prank, but I thought going into the article that it had been Electronic Gaming Monthly instead of Nintendo Power.
+Moreover, as I admitted, that was a mistake, for the prank appeared in Expert Gamer and not in Nintendo Power.
 Furthermore, I did not remember all the steps and particular details of the prank.
 Finally, while I had narrowed down Yoshi’s pre-evolution to Dragonite and Lickitung, I could not remember exactly which Pokémon Nintendo Power used.
 (I maintain that my failure on this point is the fault of Lickitung making so much more sense.)